cfsanderson/gallery-gift-card/README.md

 To get started run these commands in your terminal...
 - `git clone git@github.com:cfsanderson/gallery-gift-card.git`
 - `cd gallery-gift-card`
-- `git checkout -b <your-name-here>`
+- `git checkout -b <name of your branch>` I suggest naming your branch after yourself.
 - `yarn`
 - `atom .` or open in your text editor of choice.
 - `yarn start` to start the dev server so you can see changes immediately.

-Open up index.html and copy one of the divs in the "panels" section.
-It will look something like this...
+Open up index.html and you can either update one of the existing `panel` divs or copy/pasta and existing one and make it your own.
+If you are using one of pre-existing divs it will look something like this...

 ```
 <div class="panel panel-001">